invariantlabs-ai/docs/docs/guardrails/rules.md

 A concise reference for writing guardrailing rules with Invariant.
 </div>

+This page contains a concise reference for writing guardrailing rules with Invariant.
+For a more guided introduction, please refer to the [introduction chapter](./index.md).

 ## Setting Up Your LLM Client

 To get started with guardrailing, you have to setup your LLM client to use [Invariant Gateway](../gateway/index.md):